piranna/piranna.github.io/_drafts/Beyond-the-Browser-Running-mediasoup-client-in-Node.js-as-a-Headless-WebRTC-Endpoint.md

 Receiver->>Receiver: Verify decoded frames
 ```

-All of this, without needing to access a DOM, nor needing a browser at all.
 Also, this can run against:

-- a locally running development server;
+- a locally running development server
-- a media service inside Docker;
+- a media service inside Docker
-- an ephemeral CI environment;
+- an ephemeral CI environment
-- a staging deployment;
+- a staging deployment
-- a remote integration environment.
+- or a remote integration environment

 Just like integration tests, the test does not need to know how the server
 process was started, only that it did.
 It only needs access to the same